School of Medicine

 The University of California, Irvine Family Medicine Residency Program strives to train excellent clinicians who provide the best patient-centered compassionate medical care to our most vulnerable and under-served communities.
 The residency is a fully accredited program with 27 residents who practice out of the only federally qualified health center that is fully academic in the entire state of California.
 The residency incorporates technology and innovation in a unique community-academic hybrid educational setting that provides a rich and intensive clinical training medium.
 Residents obtain exceptional clinical skills while promoting community engagement, patient advocacy and the practice of socially responsible and culturally appropriate care.
 We aim to graduate physician leaders dedicated to medically under-served communities.

 The Female Pelvic Medicine and Reconstructive Surgery (FPMRS) Fellowship in the Division of Urogynecology/Department of Obstetrics and Gynecology at the University of California, Irvine is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 This is a three year fellowship program with training taking place at UC Irvine and two affiliate sites.
 Fellows rotate with Colorectal surgery and Urology.
 Post baccalaureate courses and a Masters Degree in clinical research are offered.
-Fellows are given opportunities to participate in translational and basic science research.
+Fellows are given opportunities to participate in clinical, translational and basic science research.
 Surgical training focuses on vaginal, laproscopic, and robotic approaches to pelvic organ prolapse and incontinence, sacral nerve modulation, fistula repair, and office procedures.
 Elective time is provided for global health outreach.

 The Forensic Psychiatry fellowship is an ACGME-accredited post-graduate year 5 (PGY-5) program which offers intensive training in both criminal and civil forensic psychiatry principles and practice, landmark mental health law, forensic psychiatric evaluation and report writing, clinical care in forensic settings, and court testimony.
 Fellows will work with forensic psychiatrists and psychologists as well as attorneys, receiving training in mock trials.
 Access to the law library services at the UC Irvine School of Law will be provided.
 The sites include UC Irvine Medical Center and DSH Patton (California Department of State Hospitals).
 There will be protected time for didactics one day per week and will include seminars on the principles of forensic psychiatry, landmark mental health case law, forensic psychopharmacology, and a journal club focused on current forensic psychiatry literature.
 The faculty include some of the most highly respected and well-known experts in this field who are excited by the opportunity to work with the fellow and truly dedicated to the teaching mission.